Steven Hobbs (murderer): Crimes

 Although investigators suspect Hobbs of crimes dating back to 1996, the first case he has definitively been linked occurred in August 2002.
-At that time, he picked up a prostitute in Houston and paid her to perform oral sex, but instead proceeded to rape, beat and violently choke her.
+At that time, he picked up a woman in Houston and paid her to perform oral sex, but instead proceeded to rape, beat and violently choke her.
 This assault took place off the Beaumont Highway, near the San Jacinto River, where the victim was left behind.
-A couple of months later, he abducted 38-year-old prostitute Patricia Ann Pyatt from her home in Crosby, drove to an isolated area, then raped and strangled her to death.
+A couple of months later, he abducted 38-year-old Patricia Ann Pyatt from her home in Crosby, drove to an isolated area, then raped and strangled her to death.
 Her remains were found on November 19, beneath the Beaumont Highway bridge.

-A lull in known attacks then occurred from the rest of 2002 until 2010, when Hobbs is known to have assaulted a prostitute named Sandra Gunter near Houston.
+A lull in known attacks then occurred from the rest of 2002 until 2010, when Hobbs is known to have assaulted a sex worker named Sandra Gunter near Houston.
 In October of that year, the nude body of 48-year-old Sarah Annette Sanford was found in a wooded area near his home.
 She had been handcuffed, sexually assaulted and shot in the head.

 Between June and July 2011, Hobbs is known to have attacked and sexually assaulted at least three prostitutes at gunpoint in and around Houston.
-On September 22, an officer from Pasadena who stopped by a brushy road to clock the speed of passing cars accidentally found the decomposing remains of 57-year-old prostitute Wanda Trombley, who had been reported missing in July.
+On September 22, an officer from Pasadena who stopped by a brushy road to clock the speed of passing cars accidentally found the decomposing remains of 57-year-old Wanda Trombley, a sex worker who had been reported missing in July.